-- Students who arrive late to school (after 8:15 am) will NOT be allowed to enter the school grounds and will be sent home immediately. - Every time the student arrives late to school (after all the morning lines have entered their classsrooms), the student will stay in the courtyard for the first lesson and receive (2) behavior points.
-The student will NOT be allowed to make-up work missed in the first lesson. - Students who arrive to school after the gate closes and miss the morning line will have break detention (spend their break in the detention room).
-Students who exceed 25 days late during the school year, may be asked to leave the school the following year. - Every (20) behavior points, the student will receive an out-of-school suspension. - After (3) out-of-school suspensions, students will receive a Final Warning Letter and a parent conference will be scheduled.
-After the (4th) out-of-school suspension, students will be EXPELLED permanently from the school. - Each student is allowed NO MORE THAN (20) absences all year long.
+- Every (20) behavior points, the student will receive (1) out-of-school suspension. - After (3) suspensions, students will receive a Final Warning Letter and a parent conference will be scheduled.
+After the (4th) out-of-school suspension, students will be EXPELLED permanently from the school. - Any physical fight will result in expulsion, whether in the school, or after-school around the school premises. - School will NOT inform parents of every behavior point their child receives.
+It is the responsibility of students to inform parents when they receive behavior points. - Suspensions are CUMULATIVE!
+(The number of suspensions will be carried forward into the following school years).
+Therefore, students will begin every school year with the previous years' number of suspensions, and any additional suspensions will be added on.
+In order to ERASE the suspensions of the previous year, students must spend ONE whole year without any suspensions. - Each student is allowed NO MORE THAN (20) absences all year long.
 ALL days absent from school will be counted as absences (including illness, sugery, 'Omra', vacations and family emergencies).
 After (20) days absence, students WILL REPEAT THE SCHOOL YEAR!
-There will be NO SUMMER SCHOOL for excessive absence. - Students who miss Quarter Exams because of family travels (vacation, renewing visas, 'Omra' or Pilgrimage) will NOT be allowed to take quarter exams and will receive a zero.
-Please refer to the school calendar and arrange for these travels during school vacations. - Students must come to school in proper uniform.
+There will be NO SUMMER SCHOOL for excessive absence. - Students who MISS Quarter Exams because of family travels (vacation, renewing visas, 'Omra' or Pilgrimage, SAT exams outside of the country) will NOT be allowed to take quarter exams and will receive a zero.
+Please refer to the school calendar and arrange travels in advance. - Students must come to school in proper uniform.
 NO excuses will be accepted (laundry issues or ripped pants).
 Parents will have to bring their children proper uniform, or else they will be sent home.
 ALL pants must be dark grey, gabardine material and wide legged.
 NO SKINNIES! - Students who wear P.E. uniform on days that they do not have P.E. in their schedule, will not be allowed to attend school until parents send a proper uniform to the school. - If students wish to wear their P.E. sweat pants from the morning, they must be proper sweat pants that are NOT cotton material.